RoboCop: Modern reception

 Filmmakers have spoken about their appreciation for RoboCop and cited it as an inspiration in their own careers, including Anna Boden and Ryan Fleck, Neill Blomkamp, Leigh Whannell and Ken Russell, who called it the best science fiction film since Fritz Lang's Metropolis (1927).
 During the COVID-19 pandemic, it was among the action films recommended by director James Gunn.

-In 2025, The Hollywood Reporter listed Robocop as having the best stunts of 1987.

 Sequels and adaptations

 By November 1987, Orion had greenlit the development of a sequel targeting a PG rating, which would allow children to see the film unaccompanied by adults, and tying into the 12-episode animated series RoboCop, released by Marvel Productions in 1988.
 Neumeier and Miner began writing the film but were fired after refusing to work during the 1988 Writers Guild of America strike and were replaced by Frank Miller, whose second draft was made into RoboCop 2 and first draft became the second sequel, RoboCop 3.
 Weller reprised his role in the Irvin Kershner–directed first sequel, which was released to mixed reviews and was estimated to have lost money.

 RoboCop 3, directed by Fred Dekker, was targeted at younger audiences who were driving merchandise sales.
 Robert John Burke replaced Weller in the title role, and Allen returned as Anne Lewis for the third and final time in the series.
 The film was a critical and financial failure.

 A live-action television series was released in 1994, but had a poor critical reception and was canceled after 22 episodes.
 Starring Richard Eden as RoboCop, the series used aspects of Neumeier and Miner's RoboCop 2 ideas.
 A second animated series, RoboCop: Alpha Commando, followed in 1998.
 Page Fletcher starred as RoboCop in a four-part live-action miniseries, RoboCop: Prime Directives (2001).
 The series, set ten years after the events of the first film, ignores the events of the sequels.
 After years of financial difficulties, Orion and the rights to RoboCop were purchased by MGM in the late 1990s.

 A 2014 reboot of the first film, also called RoboCop, was directed by José Padilha and starred Joel Kinnaman.
 The film received mixed reviews, but was a financial success.
 Verhoeven said that he "should be dead" before a reboot was attempted, and Allen believed that an "iconic" film should not be remade.
 RoboCop Returns, a sequel to RoboCop that ignores the series' other films, was announced to be in development in 2019.
 However, MGM was purchased by Amazon in 2022, and a television series was announced in 2024.
+In August 2026, Dan Stevens was cast as Alex Murphy/RoboCop.